rootstrap/FlowForms/docs/pages/android-utils/Binding.md

 Trying to use an unsupported View type will result in `IllegalArgumentException`.

-<div class="rs-row comment"> <i class="comment-icon fa-solid fa-circle-info"></i> <div class="comment">We will be adding more View types in the future, please feel free to raise an issue with your use case if you don't find the View you are using in the above list.</div> </div>
+<div class="rs-row comment"> <i class="comment-icon fa-solid fa-circle-info"></i> <div class="comment">Please feel free to raise an issue with your use case if you don't find the View you are using in the above list and we will be glad to add it in a future release.</div> </div>

 ### LiveData to FlowField binding